MEET JOSIE

 OECD Development Assistance Committee in Paris and at New Zealand’s aid and development agency.

 Josie has been an advocate for prison reform, and a trustee of the Rewi Alley Foundation.
-She was a parliamentary candidate for New Zealand's Labour Party and Jim Anderton's Progressives, founded Progress New Zealand, and was previously a member of UK Labour.
+She was a parliamentary candidate for New Zealand's Labour Party and Jim Anderton's Progressives, and was previously a member of UK Labour.

 Born in New Zealand, she has lived in the US and France.
 She grew up in the United Kingdom and read English and Theatre at Warwick University for a Bachelor of Arts with Honours.
 She has a Graduate Certificate in International Law from Victoria University of Wellington.
 Josie has limited knowledge of German, French and te reo Maori.